locationtech/geomesa/docs/user/convert/parsing_and_validation.rst

         }
     }

-If you are using a framework such as the GeoMesa Nifi processor then the file will still be routed to an error relationship but you may experience partially ingested data.
+If you are using a framework such as the GeoMesa Nifi processor, then the file will still be routed to an error relationship but you may experience partially ingested data.
+See :doc:`/user/nifi` for more info.